 - gets suitable exercise.
 This is an important part of their physiotherapy treatment and will help manage the condition.
 Ask their physiotherapist to suggest appropriate ways of exercising.

 - avoids cigarette smoke.
 This could make their symptoms worse.
-Our information about risks to children's lungs has more information about the risks of smoke and other air pollution.
+Our section on risks to children’s lungs has more information about the risks of smoke and other air pollution.

 You can get more information and support from the Cystic Fibrosis Trust.